 Advising & Career Services assists students and alumni with the development of interview skills through:

-- Videotaped mock interviews.
-Mock interviews provide an opportunity to practice your interviewing skills.
-Please contact Advising & Career Services to find out how to schedule a mock interview.
+- Videotaped mock interviews: Mock interviews provide an opportunity to practice your interviewing skills.
+Please contact Advising & Career Services to find out how to schedule a mock interview or visit our Drop-in Hours.

 - How to Interview Like You Mean It is a videotape of a teleconference led by Donald Asher, a nationally known speaker and writer.
 The videotape is available for viewing in Advising & Career Services.